bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

    The stages include:

-    - state - Instance status
+    - state - An instance status:
+    	- ready
+    	- starting
+    	- started
+    	- stopping
+    	- stopped
+    	- deleting
+    	- failed
+    	- error

-    - datetime - The time when a state has been changed
+    - datetime - The last time the state has been changed.
     - duration  -  How long a stage has got a current state.
 This field makes sense if a state field is 'starting', 'stopping' or 'deleting'.

 - Execution plan
     Execution plan consists of tasks.
 The number of tasks equals to a 'Parallelism' parameter.
 Each task has a unique name within the execution plan.
 Also the task has a set of Input stream names and their intervals of partitions.
 In general, it provides the information of the sources from which the data will be consumed.

 - Tasks
-    For a started instance the task name and address (host and port) is specified in the *Instance details* panel.
+    For a started instance the task name and address (host and port) are specified in the *Instance details* panel.
 In the list of instances the following actions can be performed:

 1. **Start** an instance by clicking the "Start" button in the Actions section.
 The instance status will first change to "Starting" and in a few seconds to "Started".
 That means the instance is launched and is working now.
 2. **Stop** the instance that has been started i.e. has the "Started" status.
 Click at the "Stop" button and wait for a while till the status changes to "Stopping" and then to "Stopped".
 3. **Clone** an instance.
-This fuтction enables instance creation by copying the settings of an existing instance.
+This function enables instance creation by copying the settings of an existing instance.
 Just tick the "Clone instance" icon in the Actions block near the name of the instance you want to clone.

 .. figure:: _static/CreateInstance_Clone2.png